Theo Tams: Give It All Away (2009–2010)

 On 17 March 2009, his first single from his album was released, "Lazy Lovers", written by Tams, Hawksley Workman, and Greg Johnston.

 His debut album, Give It All Away, was released on 19 May 2009.
 It features seven songs he co-wrote, which is more than any previous "Idol".
 Writing collaborators on the album include Simon Wilcox, Hawksley Workman, Sarah Slean, and Damhnait Doyle.
 A cross-Canada tour is planned for September.

 Tams released a charity Christmas single alongside Ali Slaight called "Do You Hear What I Hear."
 This song went to No. 1 on the Canadian AC Chart.

 Tams's next single is "Manhattan Blue."
 The music video for the song was released 28 May 2010.
 The video features So You Think You Can Dance Canada second season winner Tara-Jean Popowich and Vincent Desjardins.
 The video premiered on ET Canada on 17 June 2010.

-In April 2010, Theo Tams sought out a new management and business team to handle his career, a move that has already demonstrated a renewed energy and strategic direction for Theo as he moves to the next level and his all important 'sophomore' album that will create a clear distinction between the 'Idol' and the long-term 'career-artist'.
+In April 2010, Tams sought out a new management and business team to handle his career, as he moved forward with future albums.

 Tams headlined a 15 date cross-Canada tour with special guests StereoGoesStellar, which started 7 August 2010 and met with much critical acclaim as he toured smaller more intimate venues playing in an up close and personal presentation of his songs solo on piano.